Interviewer: Jennifer Lee

 Description

-The conversation shifts at one point to the affects that the State System of Education brought to institutions.
-In Lemon’s point of view, it was difficult for Oregon because while changes were tearing apart the previous status quo, it also brought a time of building up curricula, among other things.
-Then president and later chancellor, Dr. William Jasper Kerr, managed to keep Oregon State University together and from Lemon’s account, was aptly suited to the task.
+The conversation shifts at one point to the effects that the State System of Education brought to institutions.
+In Lemon’s estimation, it was difficult for Oregon because, while changes were tearing apart the previous status quo, it also brought a time of building up curricula, among other things.
+Then president (and later chancellor) William Jasper Kerr managed to keep OAC together and from Lemon’s account, was aptly suited to the task.